Innovative sustainable fabrics for the future

 Like Stella McCartney, there are many designers who are working together with innovative manufacturers towards more sustainable fabric production.

-Globally, companies are experimenting with sustainable textile products and production methods that can reduce their business’ carbon footprint.
+Globally, companies are experimenting with products and production methods of sustainable textile products that can reduce their business’ carbon footprint.

-To read more about our eco-friendly fabric, take a look at the guide we’ve compiled on Sustainability and fabrics UK businesses choose for their products.
-It reports custom research on the subject and gives insights trend reports and so on.
+To read more about our eco friendly material, take a look at the guide we’ve compiled on Sustainability and fabrics UK businesses choose for their products.
+It reports custom research on the subject and gives insights trend reports etc.

-Every day people create new and more unusual innovative fabrics to make the fashion industry more sustainable.
+Every day people create new and more unusual innovative fabric technology to make the fashion industry more sustainable.
 We all know the common denominators that everybody is using – organic cotton, linen, hemp and recycled polyester.

 All of these textiles have their place, but there are others that are extremely new and exciting that have taken the industry by storm.